 If you happen to get injured while fulfilling your work duties, you must report the incident to receive workers’ compensation benefits.
 Georgia’s workers’ comp code of practice can be complicated.
 Not reporting a work injury in Sargent, GA within due time or correctly may bar you from seeking the benefits you are eligible to receive.

-How Long Do I Have in Reporting a Work Injury in Sargent, GA?
+How Long Do I Have to Report a Work Injury in Sargent, GA?

 Per the workers’ compensation laws in Georgia, if you have been the victim of a workplace injury, you have 30 days to report the incident to your employer. (for instance, if you get injured lifting a heavy item), the timer starts counting down right away.
 If you sustain a repetitive motion injury, the clock will start counting when you learn your prognosis).